Weight Distribution Hitch (WDH)

 Now in addition to this static weight, in an emergency braking situation your van wheels are close to locked up and the top of the van is trying to keep going, resulting in the van trying to push the drawbar down hard.
 This will add even more ‘weight’ to the tow ball, providing more lift to the front end when you need more weight for braking and steering.

 A WDH is trying to rotate the tow bar assembly forward to try and force more weight onto the front wheels, which by default removes some from the rear.
 After having the Hayman Reese WDH in the past and the limitations of not being able to turn tight corners, I decided to try the Andersen Hitch – picked up ours from Everything Caravans as they had the best price I could find at the time.
-You can see in the picture above the caravan hitch is sitting on the ball and below that is a set of chains also attached back to the draw bar.
+You can see in the picture below, the caravan hitch is sitting on the ball and below that is a set of chains also attached back to the draw bar.
 At the caravan end of the chains is a compressible poly block, acting as a compression spring.
-The nut holding the chain in place behind the poly block is done up to the point the poly block is firm, then approximately another 5 turns.
+The nut holding the chain in place behind the poly block is done up to the point the poly block is firm, then approximately another 5 turns when the car and van are on level ground.
 This pulls on the chains quite hard, in turn pushing the hitch forward against the tow ball.

 The net result its its trying to twist the tow bar assembly top forward and bottom backwards.
 Since the tow bar is firmly attached to the vehicle, this twisting force is transferred to the vehicle, trying to push the front down.